 How do you know that your employees are in the best environment?
 What factors stimulate your workforce into producing their best work?
-Please read on as we outline below some ideas with a quick overview of work space productivity.
+Please read on as we outline below some ideas.
+We’ll also outline an overview of work space productivity.

 Your workplace (and by this, we’re primarily talking about office environments) is evolving.
 This is being driven by technology (always on, always available) and modern working practices (flexi-time etc).

 If you can develop the correct working environment, it’ll increase your productivity.
 And improve employee satisfaction.
 Happier employees are more productive.

 So what elements should you consider to promote an innovative, creative and above all, productive environment?

 For your workforce to be happy, relaxed and stimulated, certain factors should be present.
 These factors (outlined below) are seen as almost the ‘cost of entry’ for any office environment.

 Air quality – this has a detrimental effect on productivity if air quality is poor.
 Don’t forget to have your air conditioners serviced regularly.